The Energy Mix

 The principle reason for the decline in the use of coal and oil to generate electricity was the availability of cheap natural gas from the North Sea.

 With the use of coal and oil to generate electricity being made initially unattractive by cheap and available gas, their use in the future looks equally unlikely to ensure that the UK meets its legally binding carbon emission targets.

-In the coming years DECC believes a combination of natural gas and renewables – such as wind and solar – will meet the shortfall and envisages that renewables will continue to take an ever greater share over the next 20 years.
-Indeed, by 2030, DECC expects renewables to produce around 40% of the electricity the UK consumes.
-DECC expect this to be complimented by nuclear and natural gas.
+In the coming years BEIS believes a combination of natural gas and renewables – such as wind and solar – will meet the shortfall and envisages that renewables will continue to take an ever greater share over the next 20 years.
+Indeed, by 2030, BEIS expects renewables to produce around 40% of the electricity the UK consumes.
+BEIS expect this to be complimented by nuclear and natural gas.